dortania/OpenCore-Install-Guide/macos-limits.md

 * Virtual Machines relying on AppleHV
   * This includes VirtualBox, VMWare, Parallels, Docker, Android Studio, etc
   * VirtualBox 6, VMware 10, and Parallels 13.1.0 do support their own hypervisor, however using such outdated VM software poses a large security threat
-* Adobe Support
+* Adobe and Intel MKL/OneAPI Library Support
   * Most of Adobe's suite relies on Intel's Memfast instruction set, resulting in crashes with AMD CPUs
+  * Other apps make use of Intel's MKL/OneAPI library, which does not work properly with AMD as they assume macOS exclusively runs on Intel CPUs
-  * You can disable functionality like RAW support to avoid the crashing: [Adobe Fixes](https://gist.github.com/naveenkrdy/26760ac5135deed6d0bb8902f6ceb6bd)
+  * You can use patchers such as [AMDFriend](https://github.com/NyaomiDEV/AMDFriend) to work around this
 * 32-Bit support
   * For those still relying on 32-Bit software in Mojave and below, note that the Vanilla patches do not support 32-bit instructions
   * A work-around is to install a [custom kernel](https://files.amd-osx.com/?dir=Kernels), however you lose iMessage support and no support is provided for these kernels